microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true"><a name="4.3">4.3 Migration process</h2></a>

 Tailspin Toys has spent some time with you learning more about the benefits of Azure SQL and the Azure platform overall.
-They're also feeling more comfortable with the networking and security aspects.
+They're feeling more comfortable with the networking and security aspects as well.
 Based on their research, they've decided to migrate the Tailspin Toys database to Azure as a PoC for migrating larger workloads.

 The general process for migrating assets to Azure (whether it's apps, infrastructure, or data) is as follows:
 * **Assess**: Evaluate an existing asset and establish a plan for migration of the asset.